letam/letam.io/_posts/2021-05-14-teeth-care-advice.md

 <br/>
 We have fancy electric toothbrushes and we pay lots of money to see certified dentists.
 <br/>
-Perhaps.
-Not frequently enough.
-Especially if we're erratic types.
+And perhaps not frequently enough.
+Especially if we're erratic types with poorly managed stress and habits.
 <br/>
 We can clean our teeth like crazy but they still rot.